By now, you’ve undoubtedly heard of CBD oil. Maybe you’re even taking it yourself.

 Other products go through further purification and are fractionally distilled to remove their THC content.

 That which isn’t measured can’t be improved, right?
 This seems to be the case for hemp; testing at this stage is of vital importance to know how much dilution an extract needs.

 Most hemp extract exits the extraction and filtration process as a dense, sludgy substance that contains about 70 percent CBD.
-Next, it needs to be diluted into final-form CBD oil, which usually comes in at 1-3 percent CBD.
+Next, the extract needs to be diluted into its final-form of CBD oil, which usually comes in at 1-3 percent CBD.
 Reaching the right CBD concentration requires knowing exactly how much CBD was in the original extract.
 And that requires plenty of lab testing.